kvnang/frkennyang/src/posts/Montmartre/index.md

 ## Apse Mosaic

 The main artwork in the basilica is a big mosaic in the apse, called “**The Triumph of the Sacred Heart of Jesus**.”
 It was made by Luc-Olivier Merson and is one of the largest mosaics in the world. **Jesus** stands with open arms, offering his heart, with **Mary** and St. **Michael** beside him.
 St. Michael is the protector of France and the Church.
-St. **Joan of Arc** kneels below him and presents a crown to Jesus.
+St. **Joan of Arc** kneels below him and and a personification of France presents a crown to Jesus.
 Pope **Leo XIII** offers Christ a globe, which represents the world.

 ![Triumph of the Sacred Heart of Jesus Montmartre Paris France](triumph.jpg 'Triumph of the Sacred Heart of Jesus. © Peter Potrowl, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons')